JCSDA/jedi-docs/docs/jedi-components/oops/toy-models/qg.rst

 Introduction
 ------------

-This section describes the multi-layer quasi-gestrophic model, intended for use as a toy system with which to conduct idealised studies of data assimilation methods.
+This section describes the multi-layer quasi-geostrophic model, intended for use as a toy system with which to conduct idealized studies of data assimilation methods.
 In developing the model, the emphasis has been placed on speed and convenience rather than accuracy and conservation.

 The continuous equations
 ------------------------